CharlesMassry/pixtr/README.md

-==This is a sinatra app for viewing picures
+This is a sinatra app for viewing picures